Divs2001/Online-chatter/README.md

 # Online-chatter

-This is an online chatting application which is build with Spring Boot and WebSocket, where anyone can chat and communicate with others.
+This is an online chatting application that is built with Spring Boot and WebSocket, where anyone can chat and communicate with others.